 Obesity is a major problem in the United States, and can cause health problems that range from type 2 diabetes, asthma, or even death.
 According to the Center for Disease Control and Prevention, roughly 36 percent of adults and 17 percent of children in this country are considered obese.
 Although people often associate obesity with overeating or high calorie intake, there are other potential factors that contribute to excessive body weight and fat, such as genetics or inactivity.
 While there is little that one can do in terms of genetics, inactivity is a vital factor that can help prevent or reduce obesity.

 For families, this lifestyle begins with the parents.
 As a parent, it is important to set a positive path for the future health of children as early as possible.
 This means it is vital to educate children on how to live a healthy life by having an active lifestyle and eating the right foods.
 One way that they can do this is to teach by example and increase physical activity for themselves.
+Whether you are on a treadmill, taking a hike or riding a bike, any kind of exercise is great.
 Even parents that are not currently fit or active can encourage and demonstrate healthy living by making a commitment to be more active and sticking with it.
 To do this, families may choose to exercise or participate in activities together.
 Activities should be fun and something that all family members can enjoy.

 Let’s Move: Active Families: This page discusses exercise and physical activity for the entire family.
 It lists ways that families can encourage children to be more active and how families can be more active together.
 Let’s Move is an initiative started by the First Lady Michelle Obama to improve health and eliminate obesity.